"""Colormaps module."""

 def create_colormap(v, *, name="plasma", auto=True):

 r,g,b value.
-The colormaps we use are similar with those of matplotlib.
+The colormaps used are similar to those of matplotlib.

 Parameters